Miguel-arch/Evaluaciones-Bases-2-Miguel-Ku-Liang/Evaluaciones/Resumen-2-y-3.md

 Several database vendors have developed parallel databases that can store large volumes of data like **Oracle's Real Application Cluster database**.
 It uses shared disks to store data and a distributed lock manager.
 IBM's **DB2 Parallel Edition** is based on a shared-nothing architecture similar to Bigtable.

 ## Conclusions

+The control over Bigtable's implementation and other Google infrastructure that Bigtable depends, means that it can remove bottlenecks and inefficiencies as they arise.